thelounge/thelounge.github.io/_docs/install-and-upgrade.md

 ---
 layout: documentation
 title: Install and upgrade
-description: Installing and upgrading The Lounge.
+description: Install and upgrade The Lounge on Debian, Ubuntu, Arch Linux, from npm releases, using Docker, from source, and more
 order: 2
 ---